Hassane Bandé: Amiens

 On 24 August 2022, Bandé signed a three-year contract with French Ligue 2 club Amiens.
 He left the club after one season.

 HJK

 On 11 August 2023, Bandé signed a two-year deal with Finnish champions HJK for an undisclosed fee.

 Bandé scored his first goal in Veikkausliiga on 16 September 2023, in a 2–0 win against Inter Turku.
 Bandé made his first start, and scored HJK's first goal, in the 2023–24 UEFA Europa Conference League group stage opening match against PAOK in a 2–3 loss.
 He made a total of seven appearances in HJK's 2023–24 European campaign, scoring twice.

+Return to Mechelen

+On 23 October 2025, Bandé returned to Mechelen on a one-season contract after a trial.

 International career

 Bandé made his professional debut for the Burkina Faso national team in a 4–0 2018 World Cup qualification win over Cape Verde on 14 November 2017.

 He was named in the Burkina Faso squad in the delayed 2023 Africa Cup of Nations tournament.